chengkaiyang2025/chengkaiyang2025.github.io/index.md

 I believe that my past engineering background and the data science I am currently studying can help me solve problems more effectively in the future.

-More details can be found in my linkedin page: https://www.linkedin.com/in/chengkai-yang-61b1a4253/
 # Skills

 I use Java, Scala and Python, as well as the following technology stack.